annamcstay/brca-scrnaseq-analysis/docs/methods_clustering.md

 | 0.8        | 23       |
 | 1.0        | 27       |

-Resolution 0.6 was selected for both datasets as it provided a balance between preserving biological heterogeneity and avoiding excessive cluster fragmentation.
+Resolution 0.6 was selected for both datasets following visual inspection of UMAP plots across resolutions 0.2–1.0.
+At resolution 0.2–0.4, clusters were too broad and likely merged biologically distinct populations.
+At resolution 0.8–1.0, clusters became fragmented with no clear biological basis.
+Resolution 0.6 produced 11 clusters for GSE114725 and 21 for GSE176078, consistent with the expected diversity of immune and stromal cell types in the breast tumour microenvironment.
 ## Marker Gene Identification

 Cluster marker genes were identified using Scanpy's Wilcoxon rank-sum test: